 This has created a global skills-gap shortage.
 And if a CIO is lucky enough to have found the right people for the job, hanging on to them is also a challenge because they are so in demand, a company with more money and a better cultural fit could lure them away.

-5. Increasing focus on cybersecurity
+6. Increasing focus on cybersecurity

+As 2021 drew to an end, CIOs were scrambling to mitigate the impacts of a critical vulnerability to Java-based software known as ‘Log4j” which is an emerging major threat that could potentially put many systems at risk.
+If left unpatched, cyber attackers could use this vulnerability to take over entire computer servers, devices and applications.
 Employees are the biggest risk to any organization when it comes to cybersecurity… from deliberate acts of espionage by disgruntled, disaffected or corrupt employees through to laziness or negligence, the risk within any company lies with those who have been trusted with access to the systems.

 A recent report from RiskIQ found that every single minute, cybercriminals cost the global economy $2.9 million, with a global annual cost of $1.5 trillion.